railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

 .. note::   eTiny

-    The web application used to be known as "eTiny".
+    The web application used to be known as “eTiny”.
-    Its name changed to "client-web" as Tiny ERP was renamed to Open ERP, but its characteristics have generally stayed the same.
+    Its name changed to “client-web” as Tiny ERP was renamed to Open ERP, but its characteristics have generally stayed the same.

 .. index::